excelwebzone/EWZRecaptchaBundle/README.md

     });
 </script>
 ```

 ## Customization

-if you want to use a custom theme, put your chunk of code before setting the theme
+If you want to use a custom theme, put your chunk of code before setting the theme:

 ``` jinja
  <div id="recaptcha_widget">
    <div id="recaptcha_image"></div>
    <div class="recaptcha_only_if_incorrect_sol" style="color:red">Incorrect please try again</div>